 Thank you for coming in today.
 Our business is on XYX and we’d love if you could share your experience there.

 That’s all it takes and you can turn more of your customers into good reviews.

 There’s also the option of handing out custom review cards with a simple link for customers to leave a review or better yet, feedback (keep reading…).

 Whether you personally like business review sites or not they are now an essential part of any business.
 Your reputation happens on them no matter what.
 As a business operating in the modern world, you can’t afford to miss either a review or feedback from every single customer you see.

-That’s the reason I work with businesses to automate the process of contacting their customer’s by email, text, or with a printed card to get more reviews.
-The online review management solution I offer helps my clients get more reviews from customers which directly translates into more customers.
+That’s the reason I work with businesses to automate the process of contacting their customers by email, text, or with a printed card to get more reviews.
+A good local marketing automation tool I offer helps get you more reviews from customers which directly translates into more customers.

 No matter what industry you’re in there’s a good chance you need reviews.
 I would estimate that only about 5% of businesses have no means of getting reviews from business review sites.

 No matter how you go about it for your business, go out there and get more reviews!
 They’re the most important type of social proof your business can have.